Dentists provide treatment to keep your mouth, teeth and gums healthy and free of pain.

 If you have a question, feedback or complaint about dentist services you should contact your ICB.
 Find out more about how to feedback or make a complaint about an NHS service here.

-Dentistry FAQ
+Dentistry FAQs

 NHS Dentistry has funding to see about half of the population regularly.
 During the COVID pandemic, NHS and private dental practices had to close for about three months.